Lexer747/axl626/Results/Demo.md

   In our case the return of the portfolio is the first objective, and the risk of portfolio is the second objective.

-## How did i go about attempting to solve it?
+## How did I go about attempting to solve it?

 The biggest factor to my solution was the dataset provided by my supervisor
 <sup>1</sup>.

-#### TODO - Explain Set collection method

 This dataset, is a collection of stocks.
-So we already narrowing the scope of the portfolio to a more niche subset.
+So we already narrowing the scope
+of the portfolio to a more niche subset.
 Most portfolio's should be over multiple markets, and multiple assets in those markets.
 But the principle is the same.
 For actually optimizing a portfolio.